 Embark on a voyage of discovery through the history of Spotify on the iPad, all the way through to how we designed our latest generation.

-Our Scorecards tool was created by some Principle Designers on Spotify's Premium R&D team to help keep everyone aligned and projects moving forward.
+Our Scorecards tool was created by some Principal Designers on Spotify's Premium R&D team to help keep everyone aligned and projects moving forward.

 Design principals talk design principles.
 Here’s how we aim to make Spotify feel Relevant, Human, and Unified.